 Social-Emotional Learning & Mindfulness

 Ultimately, we aspire to cultivate a learning environment where our entire community is supported in their positive emotional development, critical thinking, resilience, and overall well-being.
-UWC Thailand incorporates Social and Emotional Learning and Mindfulness into the school day in a variety of ways.
+UWC Thailand incorporates Creativity, Activity and Service and mindfulness into the school day in a variety of ways including:

 UWC Thailand is considered a pioneer in embedding well-being and mindfulness into our curriculum.